Dog Corner

 • Fishy smell at the butt

-Many dog owners believe that anal glands are the main cause and as such expressing them will be the solution.
-In reality, these are affected by disease and medical conditions hence expressing them only won’t be the ultimate solution.
+Many dog owners believe that anal glands are the main cause, and as such, expressing them will be the solution.
+In reality, these are affected by diseases and medical conditions, so expressing them won’t be the ultimate solution.
 It is wise to know a few of the most common medical conditions that may affect the anal glands of your pet.

 • Impaction

 Impaction is a condition in which the duct is clogged.
-See, anal glands have a small duct or a small opening where the liquid will escape the gland.
-When the duct is blocked the liquid will have to remain in the sac and it will be unable to escape.
-This means that the glands will swell and the liquid inside will get much thicker and almost be like a paste.
-A bigger reason to concern is in the fact this makes the environment ideal for bacteria and germs.
+Anal glands have a small duct or a small opening where the liquid will escape the gland.
+When the duct is blocked, the liquid will have to remain in the sac and will be unable to escape.
+This means that the glands will swell, and the liquid inside will get much thicker and almost be like a paste.
+A bigger reason to be concerned is the fact that this makes the environment ideal for bacteria and germs.

 • Inflammation

-Inflammations can cause all parts of the body and as such, they can affect anal glands.
+Inflammations can affect all parts of the body, and as such, they can affect the anal glands.
 One of the reasons why inflammation may occur is expressing the glands too often.
 There are many other issues that can cause inflammation as well.
 Proper medical treatment is needed to eliminate the inflammation and usually express the glands.
 After that, your dog will not have the same issue.
-Just to add, this condition is known as anal gland sacculitis so now you can know the medical term as well.
+Just to add, this condition is known as anal glandular sclerosis, so now you can know the medical term as well.

 • Adenocarcinoma